 We have three quiet and comfortable purpose-built therapeutic spaces.
 They are, two x one on one counselling rooms and one large group/couples counselling space.
 Our large group/couples space can accommodate small intimate groups to work through specialist issues.
 This space also has a new kitchen and adjoining comfortable lounge area to cook light meals in while watching the birdlife outside.
 The themes in our counselling area are stone, rain forest, ocean, wood and water, designed especially so that clients feel calm and soothed from all elements of nature.

 Mindfulness Garden Counselling Space

 Clients also have full access to the property's gardens, both front and back, and are more than welcome to come in before their counselling session times, grab a cuppa and enjoy the flora and fauna that reside around the many water features throughout the garden.
 Counselling sessions can also be conducted outdoors in any of the four private garden spaces.
-Please see photos.
-We even have double hammocks to relax in under the 50 year old oak tree.
+Please see the photos.
+We even have double hammocks to relax in under the 50-year-old oak tree.

 Soothing Drinks, Homemade cakes, Biscuits and Chocolates for clients

 Clients can access free tea and coffee from the reception area, or from the kitchen in the large group space, to enjoy a cup of tea (including assorted herbal and chai), instant coffee, pod coffee, water, chocolates and homemade biscuits.

 The immediate goal of a Psychotherapist is to settle and alleviate emotional pain experienced by the client.
 This consists of a series of conversations filled with unconditional positive regard for the client before any treatment can begin.
 This allows the client to feel understood and heard, enabling the therapist to see through the eyes of the client, allowing for a deeper understanding before any therapeutic intervention can be made.